yorklim/tp/docs/UserGuide.md

 **A** : As of now, no. ClientCare is only supported on Desktop devices that can run Java.
 Not to worry, mobile device support is currently in development!

-**Q** : Why can ClientCare only be found on Github?<br/>
+**Q** : Why can ClientCare only be found on GitHub?<br/>
-**A** : Github allows ClientCare to be vetted by other users and programmers too.
+**A** : GitHub allows ClientCare to be vetted by other users and programmers too.
 This ensures ClientCare to be up for public scrutiny, so you know ClientCare can be trusted.

 **Q** : I tried following the guides for `schedule` and `met`.
 I encountered errors telling me that the dates are invalid.<br/>